TYPO3-Solr/ext-solrgeo/Readme.rst

 * Include solrgeo as static template
 * Create a new page which includes solrgeo as plugin
 * Customize TypoScript
-  ** Set the new page id you created before if you will link the solr page to the solrgeo page ** Important is the geocode-part: plugin.tx_solrgeo.index.geocode.
-Define at first your table (pages, files, tx_solrfile, tx_news_domain_model_news, etc) and within this table you need at least the uid and city.
+  ** Set the new page id you created before if you are going to link the solr page to the solrgeo page ** Geo Coding: plugin.tx_solrgeo.index.geocode.
+First configure your tables to geo code (pages, files, tx_solrfile, tx_news_domain_model_news, etc) and within each table configuration you need at least the uid and city.
 Optional fields are address and geolocation.
   ** All other configuration options are set with default values.
 * Create a scheduler task with solrgeo (class), single (type) and run it.
 * Optional: Customize the results